 Directors and Audit & Supervisory Board members have been tasked with the responsibility of exercising the due care of a good manager.
-The Company therefore has established a training policy of providing the following types of opportunities to sharpen skills and knowledge so that they can fully execute their duties as experts in various kinds of management or as supervisors of business execution. successors.
-Based on this, the president provides the Nomination and Compensation Advisory Committee with a progress report on the plan each year, and the committee reviews the appropriateness of the plan.
+The Company therefore has established a training policy of providing the following types of opportunities to sharpen skills and knowledge so that they can fully execute their duties as experts in various kinds of management or as supervisors of business execution.

-- 1. For internal officers: Training on the Companies Act, the Financial Instruments and Exchange Act, competition laws, and other aspects of corporate governance and compliance - For outside officers: Mainly providing separate explanations from the department in charge concerning items on the agenda of the Board of Directors and regularly providing information on the business environment and issues as well as opportunities for exchanging opinions
+- For internal officers: Training on the Companies Act, the Financial Instruments and Exchange Act, competition laws, and other aspects of corporate governance and compliance - For outside officers: Mainly providing separate explanations from the department in charge concerning items on the agenda of the Board of Directors and regularly providing information on the business environment and issues as well as opportunities for exchanging opinions